 Bed bugs: two words that can create psychological havoc with most people.
 Although bed bugs were nearly wiped out in the developed world by the 1950’s, these tiny parasitic insects have made a tremendous comeback in recent years.

 Potential hiding spots include beds, sofas, chairs and near any other location where humans are sedentary for extended periods of time.
+You should learn how to find bed bugs in your home or how to check for them in a hotel room.

 Bed bugs are found almost everywhere humans inhabit, and according to the National Pest Management Association and the University of Kentucky, almost 100% of pest management professionals have treated for bed bugs in the past year.
 Bed bugs are regularly found in places such as single family homes, condos, apartments, hotels and motels.
 Additionally, there are increasing incidents of bed bugs infesting places such as retail stores, movie theaters, public transportation and restaurants.
 In fact, bed bug pest control services are one of the most requested services Ehrlich offers and the demand seems to be growing.